 Step #4: Develop a strategy for each element of the business model canvas

-Once you have created the business model canvas, it is time to develop strategies for each of the elements.
-This means thinking about how you are going to achieve each goal and what resources or assets you need to achieve it.
+Once you’ve created your business model canvas, it’s time to develop strategies for each of the elements.
+The platform you choose to connect consumers and producers can be crucial to creating a network effect that increases profitability and audience loyalty.
+This means thinking about how you’re going to achieve each goal and what resources or assets you need to get there.

 The business model canvas is a good starting point for defining your business model, but to develop and put it into practice you need examples to guide you.